microsoft/fast/packages/web-components/fast-foundation/docs/api-report.md

     constructor(sheet: CSSStyleSheet);
     // (undocumented)
     protected customPropertyTarget: CSSStyleDeclaration;
+    // Warning: (ae-unresolved-inheritdoc-reference) The @inheritDoc reference could not be resolved: No member was found with name "isSubscribed"
+    //
+    // (undocumented)
     isSubscribed(client: CustomPropertyManagerClient): boolean;
     // (undocumented)
     protected readonly sheet: CSSStyleSheet;
     // (undocumented)
     protected styles: ElementStyles;
+    // Warning: (ae-unresolved-inheritdoc-reference) The @inheritDoc reference could not be resolved: No member was found with name "subscribe"
+    //
+    // (undocumented)
     subscribe(client: CustomPropertyManagerClient): void;
+    // Warning: (ae-unresolved-inheritdoc-reference) The @inheritDoc reference could not be resolved: No member was found with name "unsubscribe"
+    //
+    // (undocumented)
     unsubscribe(client: CustomPropertyManagerClient): void;
 }